Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 The Bible authors were not merely robots who put down dictated words, literally word for word.
 “The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
 He made it known by sending his angel to his servant John, who bore witness to the word of God and to the testimony of Jesus Christ, even to all that he saw.”
 (Rev. 1:1-2) The “God-breathed” revelation was given to him through an angel, which John then conveyed in his own words.
 Like many things, God allowed humans to use their God’s given minds, and in the case of His Word, in choosing words and expressions (Hab.
 2:2), he allowed them to use their own style, but he always maintained adequate control and guided them so that the Bible book would be accurate and true.
 In addition, it would also be according to God’s will and purposes.
 (Prov.
 30:5-6) This concept is even conveyed in Scripture itself.
 “Besides being wise, the Preacher also taught the people knowledge, weighing and studying and arranging many proverbs with great care.
 The Preacher sought to find words of delight, and uprightly he wrote words of truth.” – See also Lu 1:1-4.

-This is why every Bible commentary volume explains to its reader the style of that particular author and the background of the individual author.
+This is why every Bible commentary volume explains to its reader the style of that particular author, as well as the background of the individual author.
 The ones chosen to be Bible authors were not only qualified to do so but had qualities and characteristics that moved God to choose them.
 In some cases, God likely got them ready before having to serve this particular purpose of being a Bible author.
 Matthew was a tax collector before being chosen as a disciple, so we note that he makes many particular references to numbers and money amounts.
 (Matt.
 17:27; 26:15; 27:3) On the other hand, Luke was a “physician” (Col 4:14), so we find him using unique expressions that show that he had a medical background. – Lu 4:38; 5:12; 16:20.

 In many cases where the Bible speaks about the Bible author receiving “the word of Jehovah” (UASV) or things that were said, it is likely that this was given, not word for word, but rather the author was given an image in his mind of God’s purpose.
 After that, the author would put it in his own words.
 This can be inferred by the author’s sating he ‘saw’ things rather than his ‘hearing’ what God said or “the word of Jehovah.” – Isaiah 13:1; Micah 1:1; Habakkuk 1:1; 2:1-2.